-- SAST: Also known as “white-box testing”, Static Application Security Testing (SAST) is a type of software security vulnerability testing.
-A SAST tool analyzes your source code as you develop your application to detect and report weaknesses that can lead to security vulnerabilities.
-By using a SAST tool, you can identify security vulnerabilities early in development.
+- SAST: Also known as “white-box testing”, SAST is a type of software security vulnerability testing.
+The tool analyzes your source code as you develop your application to detect and report weaknesses that can lead to security vulnerabilities.
+By using this kind of tool, you can identify security vulnerabilities early in development.

-- DAST: Also known as “black-box testing”, Dynamic Application Security Testing (DAST) is a type of software security vulnerability. testing.
-A DAST tool detects conditions that indicate a security vulnerability when running By using a DAST tool, you are able to identify security errors, run-time, and environment-related issues later in the development cycle.
+- DAST: Also known as “black-box testing”, DAST is a type of software security vulnerability testing.
+This type of tool detects conditions that indicate a security vulnerability when running.
+By using this type of tool, you are able to identify security errors, run-time, and environment-related issues later in the development cycle.

 - CERT: CERT is a series of secure coding standards that target insecure coding practices and undefined behaviors in C, C++ and Java that may lead to security risks.

 - CWE: The Common Weakness Enumeration (CWE) list identifies software security weaknesses in C, C++, Java, and C#.

 - DISA-STIG: DISA-STIG is a collection of technical software security findings.